Cover (intelligence gathering): Non-official cover

 In espionage, operatives under non-official cover (NOC) are operatives without official ties to the government for which they work who assume covert roles in organizations.
-Another term often used is deep cover, which Oxford English Dictionary defines as "designating an intelligence agent whose real identity and allegiance are thoroughly protected."
+Another term often used is deep cover, which the Oxford English Dictionary defines as "designating an intelligence agent whose real identity and allegiance are thoroughly protected."

 This is in contrast to an operative with official cover, where they assume a position in their government, such as the diplomatic service, which provides them with diplomatic immunity if their espionage activities are discovered.
 Operatives under non-official cover do not have this "safety net", and if captured and charged as spies are subject to severe criminal punishments, up to and including execution.
 Operatives under non-official cover are also usually trained to deny any connection with their government, thus preserving plausible deniability, but also denying them any hope of diplomatic legal assistance – or official acknowledgment of their service.
 Such an operative or agent may be referred to as a NOC (pronounced /nɒk/ NOK) or as an illegal (see Clandestine HUMINT operational techniques).
 Sometimes, front companies or strawman entities are established in order to provide false identities for agents.